mirinez/Portfolio/doc-portfolio.md

 | `icon.textContent` | Switches the icon character: `◐` = light mode, `○` = dark mode |
 | `localStorage.setItem(...)` | Saves the new preference for the next visit |

-The logic is written functionally without external state — each click determines the current state directly by reading the DOM, eliminating possible inconsistencies.
+The logic is written functionally without external state, each click determines the current state directly by reading the DOM, eliminating possible inconsistencies.

 ---